Specific Learning Difficulties (Dyslexia) - Online* (PGCert)

 Together we will explore the knowledge, understanding and practical experience required to be specialist SpLD teacher of dyslexic learners (up to the age of 18).
 Through investigation of research and literature you will develop a critical understanding of issues that may affect dyslexic learners and their families.
 Developing your understanding of the nature and definition of dyslexia will enable you to reflect on your understanding and construct structured, multi-sensory teaching programmes.
 By the end of the module you will have grown in your own practice enabling you to identify a profile of learner’s strengths and areas to be developed and plan subsequent teaching programmes and interventions.

-Successful completion of module 1 will enable participants with Qualified Teacher Status (QTS) or Qualified Teacher Learning and Skills (QTLS) to apply to the British Dyslexia Association (BDA) for Approved Teacher Status (ATS).
-Participants who do not hold QTS or QTLS status who successfully complete module 1 will be able to apply to the BDA for Approved Practitioner Status (APS).
+Successful completion of module 1 may enable participants with Qualified Teacher Status (QTS) or Qualified Teacher Learning Skills (QTLS) and who hold Professional Membership of the Institute for Learning to apply to the British Dyslexia Association (BDA) for Approved Teacher Status (ATS).
+Participants who do not hold QTS or QTLS status who successfully complete module 1 may be able to apply to the BDA for Approved Practitioner Status (APS).

 - Developing understanding of the practice and principles involved in the identification and assessment of learners with SpLD (dyslexia).